maidsafe/dev-website/src/contents/en-gb/doc_xamarin.md

             Categories = new[] { Intent.CategoryDefault, Intent.CategoryBrowsable },
             DataScheme = Constants.AppId)]
 ```
-- Once this property is set, update `OnCreate()` method and override the `OnNewIntent` action in `MainActivity` to perform the next action:
+- Once this property is set, update `OnCreate()` method and override the `OnNewIntent` action in the `MainActivity` class to perform the next action:

 ```csharp
 protected override void OnCreate(Bundle savedInstanceState)